Friday, May 11, 2012

 And now!

-As promised, I'm going to show you how to make the double welt that is used to trim out the edges
+I'm going to show you how to make the double welt that is used to trim out the edges

 How to sew double welt on a walking foot machine